trojan-gfw/trojan/docs/compile.md

 cd build/
 cmake ..
 make
+ctest
 sudo make install
 ```

-to build and install trojan.
+to build, test, and install trojan.
 If everything goes well you'll be able to use trojan.
 The default config file will be installed to `/etc/trojan.json`.
 If you have systemd in your system, `trojan.service` will be installed to `/etc/systemd/system`.

 [Homepage](.) | [Prev Page](config) | [Next Page](usage)